Snosixtyboo/snosixtyboo.github.io/index.md

 Together with my esteemed colleagues, our research has been honored with Best Paper awards at major graphics conferences, including **SIGGRAPH**, **High-Performance Graphics** and **GRAPP**.

-I have lectured on the topics of GPU programming, real-time rendering, physically-based rendering, game physics and scientific working at **TU Wien**, **Graz University of Technology** and **FH Salzburg**
+I have lectured on the topics of GPU programming, real-time rendering, physically-based rendering, game physics and scientific working at **TU Wien**, **Graz University of Technology** and **FH Salzburg**.

 ## News